solid/data-interoperability-panel/data-validation/use-cases.md

 - Mary uses ExampleTask to manage her projects and their associated tasks
 - She is working on a Supply Chain project.
 ExampleTask stores both the project metadata, and the associated tasks for it at https://alice.example/projects/supply-chain.ttl.
 - There are multiple validators set on https://alice.example/projects/supply-chain.ttl.
-Specifically, data written to this resource must conform to https://shapes.example/project.shex or https://shapes.example/task.shex.
+Specifically, data written to this resource must conform to both https://shapes.example/project.shex and https://shapes.example/task.shex.

 #### Validating sets of data